amftnj846650059/notes/README.md

 "Premature optimization is the root of all evil." - Donald Knuth

 This quote, though concise, emphasizes that focusing on optimizing code before it's necessary can lead to unnecessary complexity, harder maintenance, and potential bugs.
 As a programmer, it's crucial to first ensure correctness and understand the actual bottlenecks through profiling, rather than making assumptions about where performance could be improved.
 Only then should you optimize your code for better efficiency, targeting those specific areas that genuinely need improvement.

+# 2024-02-19
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadline.
+Next, allocate time for each task, making sure to leave enough time to address any potential issues or delays.
+Finally, use task management tools and versions control systems to stay organised and track your progress.
+By following these steps, you will be able to better manage your workload and achieve your goals more effectively.